errorexists/Getting-Started-With-OpenCore/README.md

 **Generic**:

-* SpoofVendor: YES
+* SpoofVendor: YES (This prevents issues with having "Apple.inc" as manufacturer.
-* SystemUUID: Can be generated with MacSerial or use pervious from Clover's config.plist.
+* SystemUUID: Can be generated with MacSerial or use previous from Clover's config.plist.
-* MLB: Can be generated with MacSerial or use pervious from Clover's config.plist.
+* MLB: Can be generated with MacSerial or use previous from Clover's config.plist.
 * ROM: <> (6 character MAC address, can be entirely random)
-* SystemProductName: Can be generated with MacSerial or use pervious from Clover's config.plist.
+* SystemProductName: Can be generated with MacSerial or use previous from Clover's config.plist.
-* SystemSerialNumber: Can be generated with MacSerial or use pervious from Clover's config.plist.
+* SystemSerialNumber: Can be generated with MacSerial or use previous from Clover's config.plist.
 `ROM must either be Apple ROM (dumped from a real Mac), or your NIC MAC address, or any random MAC address (could be just 6 random bytes)` - Vit9696

 **DataHub**